RudySilver/RudyGuard/README.md

 ## What is RudyGuard?

 **RudyGuard** is a blazing-fast, modular, and visually advanced network monitoring/security toolkit for Linux and Parrot OS.
-Built from scratch by **Rudy Cooper (@RudySilver)**, this tool is for hackers, sysadmins, and anyone who wants deep insight into their network traffic—with style, colors, emojis, geo info, and more.
+Built from scratch by **Rudy Cooper (@RudySilver)**, this tool is for hackers, sysadmins, and anyone who wants deep insight into their network traffic with style, colors, emojis, geo info, and more.

 ---